 One can conduct overall market simulations with Latent Class results by computing shares of preference within each segment and taking the weighted average of these shares across segments.
 This is the approach used in Sawtooth Software's Latent Class Simulator in version 1 of the software (LSIM.EXE) which was used in the 1990s.

 Another way to use Latent Class data is to convert the segment-based results into pseudo individual-level estimates.
-While these estimates are not as accurate at characterizing respondent preferences as Hierarchical Bayes analysis, they are an appropriate extension of the Latent Class model.
+While these estimates are not as accurate at characterizing respondent preferences as Hierarchical Bayes analysis (especially if using low-dimensionality solutions, such as eight classes or fewer), they are an appropriate extension of the Latent Class model.

 The Market Simulator converts the group-based Latent Class part-worths into individual-level part-worths in the following way: For each respondent, a weighted combination of the group part-worth vectors is computed, where the weights are each respondent's probabilities of membership in each group.

 Converting the Latent Class utilities to individual-level part-worths provides added flexibility for market simulations.
 It lets the analyst apply segmentation variables as filters, banner points or weights without requiring that a new Latent Class solution be computed each time.